-- 1. MS students are currently only required to take GRAD 713 and GRAD 714. - PhD students are required to take all 4 courses.
+- 2. PhD students are required to take all 4 courses.
 Obviously, if there is any possibility that a MS student might wish to join the PhD program one day, it would be wise to go ahead and take the 715 and 716 alongside the rest of the 1st year students. - GRAD 713 Foundations of Scientific Integrity and Professionalism (1 hour) - GRAD 714 Scientific Integrity and Professionalism (2 hours) - GRAD 715 Career Planning in the Biomedical Sciences (1 hour) - GRAD 716 Seminars in Professional Development (1 hour)